2009 Aegon Classic

 The 2009 Aegon Classic is a tennis tournament being played on outdoor grass courts.
-It was the 28th edition of the event, known that year as the Aegon Classic, It is taking place at the Edgbaston Priory Club in Birmingham, United Kingdom from 8 to 14 June 2009.
+It was the 28th edition of the event, known that year as the Aegon Classic and was part of the WTA International category of the 2009 WTA Tour.
+The tournament was held at the Edgbaston Priory Club in Birmingham, United Kingdom from 8 June until 14 June 2009.
 Thirteenth-seeded Magdaléna Rybáriková won the singles title.